nirmaltrivedi/ResumeMaker/README.md

 # ResumeMaker
-This is a website in which you can create your resume in few minutes by entering some fields.
+This is a website in which you can create your resume in few minutes by entering input in some fields.